Banner

 Ahead, a set of marble stairs leads down to the lower levels.
 You know from stories that the most valuable—and dangerous—artifacts are kept beneath the surface, where only a select few are allowed access.
 But you’ve never been one to follow the rules.

 As you descend into the depths of the library, your footsteps soft on the stone, you can feel the magic thickening in the air.
 It presses against your skin, a silent warning.
 Wards are everywhere, invisible but potent.
 One wrong move, and you’ll be trapped—or worse.
-You remember Onyx’s words: “The other half is hidden.
+You remember Onyx’s warning: “The other half is hidden.
 Protected.
 And even if you find it, you won’t be able to use it.”

 You shake off the doubt.
 You’ll deal with the “using it” part later.
 Right now, you need to find it.